cockroachdb/docs/src/current/cockroachcloud/production-checklist.md

 Cluster setting | Default | Details
 ----------------|---------|---------
 [`server.shutdown.connections.timeout`]({% link {{ site.current_cloud_version }}/cluster-settings.md %}#setting-server-shutdown-connection-wait)<br />Alias: `server.shutdown.connection_wait` | 0 seconds | How long to wait for client connections to drain before forcibly disconnecting them from the node.
 Can be set to a value between 0 and 30 minutes (1800 seconds).
 [`server.shutdown.transactions.timeout`]({% link {{ site.current_cloud_version }}/cluster-settings.md %}#setting-server-shutdown-query-wait)<br />Alias: `server.shutdown.query_wait` | 90 seconds | The longest expected duration for an incomplete transaction to complete if it is still running after `server.shutdown.connections.timeout` elapses during node shutdown.
 After this interval, the transaction will be rolled back to allow the node to restart.
+A higher value will result in slower cluster operations such as upgrades and scaling events.
+Consider increasing this value if you experience connection disruptions during these maintenance events.
 Can be set to a maximum of 90 seconds.

 ## Monitoring and alerting